TBarnhart2/DnD/content/Campaign Session Plans/Session 1.5.md

 They will be joined by the Catalyst, which is an extreme Raiding group which mainly deal with the hardest missions for the Rising.
 Their ideals are questionable, and some of the higher ups in the Rising disagree with their methods

+Braidyn left the notes for the Aetheric lens piece to the dragonborn

 #### Zach/Korruk Call
 Call from Elon asking him how things are going and telling him to fit in at ALL costs Hope Zach tells him about the final location of the lens Piece